BravoHotshot/bravo36/README.md

 Follow the same steps to flash another firmware.

 The steps to enter DFU are the same as crkbd_rev1 -
+1. Set QMK Toolbox to auto flash

-&emsp;Hold Q for left half and P for right half when connecting to the PC to go into DFU.
-Keep the button held until the flash is complete.
+2. Hold Q for left half and P for right half when connecting to the PC to go into DFU.
+3. Keep the button held until the flash is complete.